 If you really want to cohabit two leopard geckos together, then a better option is to do what I stated above and have either two females or a male and a female together.
 Depending on your leopard geckos personalities, females can even be a little snippy while in a tank together, but if the tank is large enough, they are still a lot more likely to coexist together without any issues compared to if two males were together.

 A 20-gallon tank is good enough for most leopard geckos of any size and it’s said that you’ll need another 5-10 gallons per extra gecko, and while this is okay in some situations depending on how well your leopard geckos can tolerate each other, it’s a much safer option to put them in a tank that’s at least 40 gallons large to give them ample room and also to just be on the safe side.

 Not only that, but two leopard geckos means double the equipment as they don’t like to share, so giving them that extra space is needed for that reason as well.
-If you’d like to check out the tank that I’ve seen friends that are breeders use, then I recommend taking a look at this one here from Amazon.
-It’s 50 gallons and will provide your leopard geckos with a ton of space so they won’t be on top of each other.
+I have friends that are breeders and they use this 50 gallon tank.
+It will provide your leopard geckos with a ton of space so they won’t be on top of each other.